MikeBeloborodov/VanillaWowApi/README.md

 - **ACTIONBAR_UPDATE_USABLE**</br>
     Fired when something in the actionbar or your inventory becomes usable (after eating or drinking a potion, or entering/leaving stealth; for example).
 This is affected by rage/mana/energy available, but not by range.

+- **TABARD_CANSAVE_CHANGED**</br>
+    Fired when it is possible to save a tabard.

+- **PLAYER_GUILD_UPDATE**</br>
+    This appears to be fired when a player is gkicked, gquits, etc.
+    - arg1 - unitId ("player")

+- **LANGUAGE_LIST_CHANGED**</br>

+- **UPDATE_SHAPESHIFT_FORMS**</br>
+    Fired when the available set of forms changes (i.e. on skill gain)

+- **SPELLS_CHANGED**</br>
+    Fires when spells in the spellbook change in any way.
+Can be trivial (e.g.: icon changes only), or substantial (e.g.: learning or unlearning spells/skills).</br>
+    In prior game versions, this event also fired every time the player navigated the spellbook (swapped pages/tabs), since that caused UpdateSpells to be called which in turn always triggered a SPELLS_CHANGED event.
+However, that API has been removed since Patch 4.0.1.

+- **UNIT_NAME_UPDATE**</br>
+    Fired when a unit's name changes.
+    - arg1 - unitId ("player")

+- **PLAYER_FLAGS_CHANGED**</br>
+    This event fires when a Unit's flags change (e.g. /afk, /dnd).</br>
+    WoW condenses simultaneous flag changes into a single event.
+If you are currently AFK and not(DND) but you type /dnd you'll see two Chat Log messages ("You are no longer AFK" and "You are now DND: Do Not Disturb") but you'll only see a single PLAYER_FLAGS_CHANGED event.
+    - arg1 - unitId ("player")

+- **PLAYER_UPDATE_RESTING**</br>
+    Fired when the player starts or stops resting, i.e. when entering/leaving inns/major towns.

+- **ZONE_CHANGED_NEW_AREA**</br>
+    Fires when the player enters a new zone.</br>
+    For example this fires when moving from Duskwood to Stranglethorn Vale or Durotar into Orgrimmar.</br>
+    In interface terms, this is anytime you get a new set of channels.

+- **UPDATE_WORLD_STATES**</br>
+    Fired within Battlefields when certain things occur such as a flag being captured.</br>
+    Also seen in the outdoor world occasionlly, but it's not clear what triggers it.

+- **FRIENDLIST_UPDATE**</br>
+    Fired when...
+    - You log in
+    - Open the friends window (twice)
+    - Switch from the ignore list to the friend's list
+    - Switch from the guild, raid, or who tab back to the friends tab (twice)
+    - Add a friend
+    - Remove a friend
+    - Friend comes online
+    - Friend goes offline

+- **IGNORELIST_UPDATE**</br>
+    Fires twice when a player is added or removed from the ignore list.

+- **PLAYER_ALIVE**</br>
+    Fired when the player releases from death to a graveyard; or accepts a resurrect before releasing their spirit.</br>
+    Does not fire when the player is alive after being a ghost.
+PLAYER_UNGHOST is triggered in that case.

+- **PLAYER_UNGHOST**</br>
+    Fired when the player is alive after being a ghost.</br>
+    The player is alive when this event happens.
+Does not fire when the player is resurrected before releasing.
+PLAYER_ALIVE is triggered in that case.</br>
+    Fires after one of:
+    - Performing a successful corpse run and the player accepts the 'Resurrect Now' box.
+    - Accepting a resurrect from another player after releasing from a death.
+    - Zoning into an instance where the player is dead.
+    - When the player accept a resurrect from a Spirit Healer.
+    - You log in

+- **ACTIONBAR_SLOT_CHANGED**</br>
+    Fired when any actionbar slot's contents change; typically the picking up and dropping of buttons.M</br>
+    On 4/24/2006, Slouken stated "ACTIONBAR_SLOT_CHANGED is also sent whenever something changes whether or not the button should be dimmed.
+The first argument is the slot which changed."
+This means actions that affect the internal fields of action bar buttons also generate this event for the affected button(s).
+Examples include the Start and End of casting channeled spells, casting a new buff on yourself, and the cancellation or expiration of a buff on yourself.
+    - arg1 - slot (number)

+- **UNIT_PORTRAIT_UPDATE**</br>
+    Fired when a units portrait changes.
+    - arg1 - unitId ("player")

+- **UNIT_MODEL_CHANGED**</br>
+    Fired when the unit's 3d model changes.
+    - arg1 - unitId ("player")

+- **PLAYER_XP_UPDATE**</br>
+    Fired when the player's XP is updated (due quest completion or killing).
+    - arg1 - unitTarget ("player")

+- **PLAYER_COMBO_POINTS**</br>
+    Fired when your combo points change.

+- **UNIT_AURA**</br>
+    Fires when a buff, debuff, status, or item bonus was gained by or faded from an entity (player, pet, NPC, or mob.)
+    - arg1 - unitTarget ("player")

+- **UPDATE_EXHAUSTION**</br>
+    Fired when your character's XP exhaustion (i.e. the amount of your character's rested bonus) changes.
+Use GetXPExhaustion to query the current value.

+- **COMBAT_TEXT_UPDATE**</br>
+    Fired when the currently watched entity (as set by the CombatTextSetActiveUnit function) takes or avoids damage, receives heals, gains mana/energy/rage, etc. This event is used by Blizzard's floating combat text addon.
+    - arg1 - combatTextType ("DAMAGE", "SPELL_DAMAGE", "DAMAGE_CRIT"...)
+    - arg2 - amount (number)

+- **PLAYER_MONEY**</br>
+    Fired whenever the player gains or loses money.</br>
+    To get the amount of money earned/lost, you'll need to save the return value from GetMoney from the last time PLAYER_MONEY fired and compare it to the new return value from GetMoney.

+- **MERCHANT_SHOW**</br>
+    Fired when the merchant frame is shown.

+- **MERCHANT_UPDATE**</br>
+    Fired when a merchant updates.

+- **MERCHANT_CLOSED**</br>
+    Fired when a merchant frame closes.
+(Called twice).

+- **LOOT_CLOSED**</br>
+    Fired when a player ceases looting a corpse.
+Note that this will fire before the last CHAT_MSG_LOOT event for that loot.

 ## Widgets